Trey Mancini Player Props: Cubs vs. Reds

-After going 1-for-4 with an RBI in his last game, Trey Mancini and the Chicago Cubs take on the Cincinnati Reds (who will hand the ball to Luis Cessa) at 6:40 PM ET on Tuesday.
+On Wednesday, Trey Mancini (on the back of going 1-for-5 with three RBI) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 12:35 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Reds.
+In his most recent game, he collected three RBI (going 1-for-5 with ) against the Reds.

 Trey Mancini Game Info & Props vs. the Reds